LucasRouckhout/fson/README.md

 # Fson

-Simple (less than 450 LOC), Performant and allocation-free JSON encoder.
+Simple (less than 500 LOC), Performant and allocation-free JSON encoder.
 Heavily inspired by the encoders in both zerolog and Uber's Zap logging packages.

+`fson` exposes a fluent-like API to build up valid JSON byte representations.

 ```golang
 package main